Southerngirl13/photoflipcard/README.md

 <h2 align="center">
-Practice exercise for CSS grid & perspective layout, as well as font shadowing.
+Practice exercise for CSS grid & perspective layout, and font shadowing.
 JavaScript is used to make sure items alternate correctly as the number of items <br>on each row changes.
 </h2>
 <br>